railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Opportunities.rst

     The advantage of integrated management is that the enterprise calendar will group several system events.
-    Then in the Open ERP calendar you will automatically find both these meetings and such information as business opportunities, technical interventions, and requests for staff meetings.
+    Then in the OpenERP calendar you will automatically find both these meetings and such information as business opportunities, technical interventions, or requests for staff meetings.

 Track your Phone Calls
 ======================